What To Do After a Car Accident that's Not Your Fault

 Document the Accident: on The Scene

-It’s important to document the accident scene.
+It’s important to document the scene after a car accident whenever possible, whether or not you were at fault.
 In order to win your car accident case, you’ll have to convince the insurance company or a jury that the other driver was at fault in injuring you.
 The accident scene will show a lot of evidence that can help you prove these things.
 For example, the position of the cars when they come to rest after the collision might show who was at fault.
 Any skid marks on the road may also show who was in the wrong and how fast they were going.
 Any debris from the wreck or leaks from the automobiles can help show how bad the collision was.
 The main thing to do if you’ve been in a wreck is to get to safety and get medical treatment.
 If possible, you should also take some pictures of the scene of the accident.
 These pictures will help your case down the line.
 You can’t necessarily rely on the police or witnesses to document the scene.
 By the time the police arrive, the position of the cars might have changed.

 When possible try to do the following things to document the accident: